csidarous/Personal-Portfolio-Website/README.md

 - **Contact Page:** Implementing a dedicated contact page through a Node.js backend to handle form submissions securely and efficiently.
 - **Future Projects:** Adding new projects that showcase my latest work and skills development.
 - **Blog or Newsletter:** Introducing a blog or newsletter to share insights, experiences, and updates about my journey in tech, including academic and career milestones.
+- **Mobile Setting:** Creating website that is also tailored to Mobile users.
+- **Color Scheme:** Update color schemes to make more presentable and appealable to all users.

 Stay tuned for more updates and features as I continue to enhance the site!